FAQs

 After a security incident which results in the disclosure of account data, the breach may be loaded into HIBP where it then sends notifications to impacted subscribers and becomes searchable.
 In very rare circumstances, that breach may later be permanently remove from HIBP where it is then classed as a "retired breach".

 A retired breach is typically one where the data does not appear in other locations on the web, that is it's not being traded or redistributed.
-Deleting it from HIBP provides those impacted with assurance that their data can no longer be found in any remaining locations.
+Deleting it from HIBP helps to provide those impacted with some assurance that their data can no longer be found.
 For more background, read Have I Been Pwned, opting out, VTech and general privacy things.

-There is presently 1 retired breach in the system which is VTech.
+There are presently 2 retired breaches in the system which are Ticketek and VTech.

 What is an "unverified" breach?